Flying with toddlers is hard. They are fully mobile, totally opinionated, and incapable of all reason and logic at the most inopportune moments.

 Should You Fly with Your Toddler in Your Lap?

-I’ll level with you: the lap toddler is controversial.
-In fact, all lap children are controversial.
-Airline safety experts agree that the safest place for your kiddos is in their own seats in child restraint devices (a car seat or CARES harness).
 But until and unless the FAA rules change, parents get to make that safety call for themselves.
-I’m not going to judge.
-While I always tried to buy a seat for my children whenever possible, they’ve both also flown in my lap several times too over the years.
+I'm not going to judge.
+While I always tried to buy a seat on airplanes for my children whenever possible, they've both also flown in my lap several times too over the years.

-There is an additional reason, however, that lap toddlers are so controversial.
-Toddlers are just very different than babies.
-They are much bigger and more likely to have developed an independent streak.
-They can throw serious tantrums when things don’t go their way.
 In short, they are just more likely to need the extra space of another seat.
 (My friend and fellow family travel blogger over a Points With a Crew wrote a brilliant diatribe calling for the end of the lap toddler for just these reasons.)

 So, should you take on this air travel challenge?
-Before you make the call to fly with your toddler in your lap, make sure to assess your child’s personality and the length of the flight you are planning to take.
+Before you make the call to fly with your 1 year old in your lap, make sure to assess your child's personality and the length of the flight you are planning to take.
 My first child, for example, was fiercely independent and did not make a good lap toddler at all.
 Luckily, my son was much mellower.
 While budget is often the final deciding factor, your sanity is worth a lot too.

 If you've thought it through and have made the call to travel with a lap toddler, godspeed and good luck.
 Now you need to live to tell the tale!
 (I'm exaggerating here of course, but only somewhat.)